reprotecuk/policies/ISO-27001/README.md

-# Opus Works - Information Security Management System
+# Reprotec UK Ltd - Information Security Management System

 ## Why are we implementing ISO27001?
 For one it'll make sure we don't get into any unnecessary trouble and perhaps do something accidental that might implicate a person, our company or a client.